TheRijn/arduino/index.md

 # Welcome!

-Learn hot to program the Arduino!
+Learn how to program the Arduino!

 The exercises on this website assume that you know C or C++.
 For the rest no prior knowledge is required.